 Mission, Values & Guiding Principles, Vision & Measures of Success

-Learning Help Centers of Charlotte provides scholastic, spiritual and social support to families mired in generational poverty.
+Since July 2012, Learning Help Centers of Charlotte has provided scholastic, spiritual and social support to families mired in generational poverty.

 In partnership with like-minded non-profits, community partners and residents, we offer five program services at no cost to residents.
 Our goal is to advocate for, invest in and mobilize resources to benefit awesome, yet vulnerable, children and families.